PostgreSQL data types supported in ArcGIS

 • A zero-dimensional geometry that occupies a single location in coordinate space.

-• Has a single x,y coordinate value, is always simple, and has a NULL boundary.
+• Has a single x,y coordinate value, is always simple (as defined by the OGC Simple Features specification), and has a NULL boundary.

 ST_LineString